Large Time Behaviour and the Second Eigenvalue Problem for Finite State Mean-Field Interacting Particle Systems: Introduction

 \subsection{Key ingredients for the proofs}

 The proofs of our main results follow the outlines in \cite{hwang-sheu-90}.
-However, in order to make them work in our present context (which involves jump Markov processes and the mean-field setting), we need to establish the following properties: \begin{itemize} \item a uniform version of the finite-duration large deviation principle for $\{(\mu_N(t), 0 \leq t \leq T), N \geq 1\}$, where the uniformity is over the initial condition; \item continuity of the cost function associated with movement between points on the simplex $M_1(\mathcal{Z})$; \item strong Markov property of $\mu_N(\cdot)$. \end{itemize} The key insight from this paper is the importance of these in establishing the large time behaviour and metastability properties of mean-field systems.
+However, in order to make them work in our present context (which involves jump Markov processes and the mean-field setting), we need to establish the following properties: \begin{itemize} \item a uniform version of the finite-duration large deviation principle for $\{(\mu_N(t), 0 \leq t \leq T), N \geq 1\}$, where the uniformity is over the initial condition; \item continuity of the cost function associated with movement between points on the simplex $M_1(\mathcal{Z})$; \item strong Markov property of $\mu_N(\cdot)$. \end{itemize} The key insight from this paper is the abstraction of these three properties and their importance in establishing the large time behaviour and metastability properties of mean-field systems.
 We leverage the results of \cite{borkar-sundaresan-12} to establish the above properties.

 We now describe the key ideas in each of the main results.